ionnss/ionnss/README.md

 - 🧠 Psychologist who codes (and sometimes codes like a psychologist).
 - ☕ Built a coffee shop long time ago.
 The Cabra Coffee!
 - 🦥 I use coding for quality time with myself.
 - 🐧 I enjoy reading, mountaineering, climbing and being a psychologist.
+- Building (Olho Urbano)[https://olhourbano.com.br] with Golang